josephfrazier/prettier_d/README.md

 Options specific to prettier_d:
   --fallback               If formatting fails, print the original input.
 Defaults to false.
-  --json                   Try to parse input as JSON and format with json-stable-stringify and json-align.
-Defaults to false.
   --local-only             Fail if prettier is not in ./node_modules.
 Defaults to false.
-                           If --json is specified, it will still be formatted.
                            If --fallback is specified, the original input will be printed.
   --pkg-conf               Read prettier configuration from nearest package.json/.prettierrc/.editorconfig to working directory.
                            If a .prettierrc file is found, it will override package.json.